 Things to do For Dry January in London

 Head to Club Soda’s Alcohol-Free Bottle Shop

-Club Soda has launched an alcohol-free off-licence near Regent Street, and it’s one of the best dry January events London has to offer.
+Club Soda have an alcohol-free tasting room off Drury Lane, and it’s one of the best dry January spots London has to offer.

-The friendly staff are on-hand to help find you the perfect drink, whether you usually opt for a full-bodied red or can’t resist a fruity cocktail.
+The friendly staff are on-hand to help find you the perfect alcohol alternative, whether you usually opt for a full-bodied red or can’t resist a fruity cocktail.

-Plenty of brands have got involved with the pop-up to encourage mindful drinking, from the likes of Everleaf and Lyre’s to Thomson and Scott.
-In fact, there are more than 60 brands taking part – that’s a whole lotta alcohol-free drinks to try.
+Plenty of brands have got involved to encourage mindful drinking, from the likes of Everleaf and Lyre’s to Thomson and Scott.
+In fact, there’s more than 60 brands taking part – that’s a whole lotta alcohol-free drinks to try.

 Visit a Games Bar